hay1997/markdown-cv/index.md

 Graduate Student, Master's of Public Policy, Univeristy of California Riverside.

 <div id="webaddress">
-<a href="haleyamanda.welch@gmail.com">haleyamanda.welch@gmail.comg</a>
+<a href="haleyamanda.welch@gmail.com">haleyamanda.welch@gmail.com</a>
 | <a href="www.linkedin.com/in/haley-welch-31a327121">My Linkedin page</a>
 </div>

 ## Currently

-First year Graduate Student at the Univeristy of California Riverside
+First year Graduate Student at the University of California Riverside

 ### Specialized in